 Don’t forget that you should always make a full Nandroid backup before you flash anything, no matter how innocuous it is.
 We’ll get to the backup section shortly.

 Next along the grid of options is Wipe.

 If you flash a ROM, wiping at least some parts of the device, if not all, is necessary.
 (Follow the instructions for the ROM you’re flashing for guidance on what you need to wipe.)

 In TWRP the default option is a factory reset, which wipes the entire device.

-Make a Nandroid backup
+Make a Nandroid backup in TWRP recovery

 A Nandroid backup is essential if you’re hacking your phone.
 With a Nandroid backup you can restore your device to its previous state, undoing any attempted or failed hacks.